xinhanlim/jobapplicationtracker-BE/README.md

 - setting up express node js w/ mongodb
 - connecting to mongodb
 - CRUD for users collection
+- CUD for jobs collections, less READ

 2. Yet To Do :
-- Add JWT  (not now, due to easier building of the rest of the portion)
+- Add JWT for users, creating middleware and password bcrypt (not now, due to easier building of the rest of the portion)
 - Adding reg exp to updating user and creating user (not now, due to easier building of the rest of the portion)

 3. Do i Need ? :